gwest7/open-zone/README.md

 The [EnvisaLink™ EVL-4EZR](https://www.eyezon.com/evl4.php) interface module.

-An app that received commands from the EnvisaLink module and publishes states to and MQTT server.
+An app that received commands from the EnvisaLink module and publishes states to an MQTT broker.

 # CLI